Sapphique: Plot summary

 The setting of Sapphique is divided between two main locations: "The Realm", a place of artificial harmony, and "Incarceron", a microscopic prison that contains a vast world, all controlled and monitored by an artificial intelligence.
 There is little advanced technology in The Realm, as the rulers of The Realm set humanity back to the 17th century.
 Finn, who escaped from Incarceron, believes The Realm is little different from Incarceron.
 The story starts off with Attia, who helped Finn while unable to escape herself.
 She acts as the assistant to a magician named the Dark Enchanter, whose real name is "Rix".
 She follows him on his tour before turning on him, leaving him to die, although he does survive.
 She originally became his assistant in order to acquire his glove, having previously belonged to Sapphique, the legendary Sapient who escaped from Incarceron.
-She then travels with Kerio, Finn's Oath Brother.
+She then travels with Keiro, Finn's Oath Brother.
 During this journey, the duo fight a twelve-headed monster.
 They are then summoned by the A.I. running Incarceron to go to a location that contains a humanoid shell for the A.I.
 While traveling to this location, they encounter a nursery that allows them to contact Finn.
 The A.I. wants to escape itself in order to see the stars.
 Doing so, however, will leave the millions of prisoners inside to die.
 In The Realm, Finn is told by Claudia that he was originally Giles, a prince thought dead.
 He has flashes of memories but is unable to entirely remember.
 Following this, another person claims that they are Giles.
 The two are called before a council in order to determine who is actually Giles, where the council decides that the pretender is actually Giles and that Finn is to be executed for lying, despite Finn being the true Giles.
 The two engage in a duel, but Finn misses his stab for the imposter's heart.
 Finn and Claudia run away to the wardenry, which acts as a portal into Incarceron.
 From within this room, the two fend off the army of the Queen.
 Jared, Claudia's mentor, meets the two in the wardenry, having nearly been killed by an assassination plot.
 Jared knows more about the portal than them and begins working on getting it working.
-During this period, Rix, who survived his betrayal by Attia, takes on Kerio as an apprentice, after which Keiro reaches the humanoid shell.
-Rix attempts to kill Attia in revenge but is stopped by Kerio.
+During this period, Rix, who survived his betrayal by Attia, takes on Keiro as an apprentice, after which Keiro reaches the humanoid shell.
+Rix attempts to kill Attia in revenge but is stopped by Keiro.
 Keiro decides to not give the glove to the A.I., putting it on himself.
-This results in Kerio trading places with Claudia, who is still in the wardenry.
-The A.I. running Incarceron recognizes Claudia as the Warden removed her from Incareron so she could become Queen.
-Kerio, now on the outside, is caught in the middle of a battle.
+This results in Keiro trading places with Claudia, who is still in the wardenry.
+The A.I. running Incarceron recognizes Claudia as the Warden removed her from Incarceron so she could become Queen.
+Keiro, now on the outside, is caught in the middle of a battle.
 The group captures Queen's son, forcing her to stop her assault.
 Some of the Queen's soldiers manage to get in by following a Steel Wolf, who act as the guards to the Warden. but fail to dislodge Finn and his group.
 The Realm is suddenly revealed to an illusion covering a decaying world following the machine that maintained the illusion losing power.
-Jared then takes the glove from Kerio and realizes that he was Sapphique.
+Jared then takes the glove from Keiro and realizes that he was Sapphique.
 Jared, now Sapphique, opens a permanent portal between The Realm and Incarceron.
 Attia steps out of Incarceron through the portal for the first time and is awed by the stars.
 Finn and Sapphique then pledge to reform both the Realm and Incarceron.